CohenAuditoryLab/auditory-ising/preprocessing_code/README.txt

-Files for processing original Sharath data are located in SHARATH.

-Files for processing Domo data from Taku are located in DOMO.

 A description of the purpose of all functions:

 PREPROCESSING2 - handles the preprocessing of Sharath data.
 Neuron IDs on line 3 should be changed from data set to data set.
 Outputs CohenNeurons.mat (structure of neurons and spike times).